 The Lough Ree Monster - Ireland's Nessie?

-Even in earliest times rumors about a sub-aquatic monstrosity in Lough Ree were heard.
+Even in earliest times rumours about a sub-aquatic monstrosity in Lough Ree were heard.
 The Life of Saint Mochuda mentions it, helpfully adding that it had devoured a man.
 Further descriptions were, however, not really forthcoming.

 But just by the way - Lough Ree was also reputed to hide an underwater city complete with a cathedral.
 It is said that a bishop once tried to visit it and never returned.
 The jury is still out whether he settled, fell victim to an early diving accident or was eaten by the monster.